CASE STUDY · CONSTRUCTION

 Similarly, different divisions and employee groups have different cultural and language needs to be met.

 To overcome the foreseen possible challenges, Inpulse needed to collaborate with Balfour Beatty to decide how best to engage the executive team and create meaningful change.
-This has evolved, but most recently involved using Precision, Inpulse’s new AI programme, to pinpoint what and where action needed to be taken for the greatest impact on engagement.
+This has evolved, but most recently involved using Precision, Inpulse’s new programme that uses regression analysis to pinpoint what and where action needs to be taken for the greatest impact on engagement.

 Then, to ensure the voice of all employees in the diverse workforce could be heard and that valid data was obtained, it was important to adapt the survey and its surrounding initiatives to different needs.
 This included: